-Another alternative of SCAP is the usage of specialized auditing tools, like our own open source tool Lynis.
-Freely available, no installation needed and downloaded and used by many professionals, to name just a few benefits.
-Lynis has been extensively tested on common platforms, including clones (e.g. CentOS, Fedora, Debian based systems).
+Another alternative to SCAP is the usage of specialized auditing tools, like our own open source tool Lynis.
+It is available for free and no installation is needed.
+Lynis has been extensively tested on Linux, BSD, macOS, and other Unix-based platforms.

 The big benefit of using an auditing solution is the focus on continuous auditing.
 This results in improving your environment step by step.
 Security is not a product, but a delicate process.
-Instead of doing an one-time hardening excercise, it’s better to look for improvement all year round.
-This way of working clearly will result in a better security defences in the long run.
+Instead of doing a one-time hardening exercise, it’s better to look for improvement all year round.
+This way of working clearly will result in better security defences in the long run.

 We believe that for most companies specialized auditing tools are the best option available.
 That is, when your goal is to secure your IT environment.
 It is the most extensive and quickest method to perform a security audit.
 Continuously monitoring your environment is better than “on and off” projects trying to improve your security defences.